near/near-indexer-for-explorer/TROBLESHOOTING.md

 ## Common issues

-In case of any of the following issues, the first thing to do is to stop the indexer `systemd` service.
+In case of any of the following issues, we stop the indexer `systemd` service to take manual control over indexer with the commands listed in the relevant sections below.

 ```bash
 $ sudo service indexer stop